Theodor Blum: Education

 In the spring of 1906 he returned to Europe and went to Vienna to study music and art history.
-That summer he finally decided to study medicine and dentistry at the University of Pennsylvania in Philadelphia at the recommendation and suggestion of his brother Richard's friend, Dr. M.L.
+That summer he finally decided to study medicine and dentistry at the University of Pennsylvania in Philadelphia at the recommendation and suggestion of his brother Richard's friend, M.L.
 Rhein.
-After returning to the United States Theodor moved to Philadelphia and entered the medical and dental schools of the University of Pennsylvania in 1906.
+After returning to the United States, Theodor moved to Philadelphia, and entered the medical and dental schools of the University of Pennsylvania in 1906.
 His brother Richard provided most of the funds including a weekly allowance.

 In his third and final year of dentistry his grades were between 85 and 97, except for oral surgery which was 59.
 The low score can be attributed Theodor's impatience with the professor in that subject who was a pioneer in the field.
 Theodor graduated from the school of dentistry in 1909.

-Dr. Blum continued in the school of medicine in September 1909, and that December married secretly in Newark, New Jersey, Bertha Roth, whom he had met that summer in New York, introduced by his brother Richard.
+Blum continued in the school of medicine in September 1909, and that December married secretly in Newark, New Jersey, Bertha Roth, whom he had met that summer in New York, introduced by his brother Richard.
 He graduated from the medical school at the University of Pennsylvania in June 1911.

 Following his graduation he promptly took the New York state board examinations in medicine, receiving his license to practice also in June 1911.
-Dr. Blum decided to begin post-graduate study at the University of Vienna in Austria.
+Blum decided to begin post-graduate study at the University of Vienna in Austria.
 After concentrated study he passed all required tests and in March 1912 and was granted the degree of Doctor of Universal Medicine.
-He continued post-graduate work in Vienna as a student of Dr. J. Robinsohn, an advanced dental roentgenologist who was not connected with the university.
-In June he went to Berlin to study with the famous oral surgeon Dr. Fritz Williger.
-At the time he was Dr. Williger's only student, and Theodor worked in his clinic for three months.
+He continued post-graduate work in Vienna as a student of J. Robinsohn, an advanced dental roentgenologist who was not connected with the university.
+In June he went to Berlin to study with the famous oral surgeon Fritz Williger.
+At the time, he was Williger's only student, and Theodor worked in his clinic for three months.